Kristen Luong May 21, 2024

 Pharmacy

-A Pharmacy System in a Hospital Information System (HIS) is a specialized component designed to manage the medication use process within a hospital setting.
+A Pharmacy System in a Hospital Information System is a specialized component designed to manage the medication use process within a hospital setting.
 It integrates various functions related to prescribing, dispensing, administering, and monitoring medications to ensure safe, efficient, and effective pharmaceutical care.

 Image Diagnosis